top of page

 What happens if there's a malfunction of one of the robotic arms?

 Although this is a rare occurrence, it can happen.
 Simple procedures are in place which identifies the error immediately, and allows for troubleshooting of the problem individually.
 During the process the instruments are locked into place automatically to avoid any accidental movement or tissue injury.
-On most cases there are robotic technicians on site which expedites the process.
+On most cases there are robotic technicians on site which expedite the process.
 Most troubleshooting is usually fixed within minutes

 What happens if the robot stops working?